wavefrontHQ/docs/pages/doc/dashboards_variables.md

 permalink: dashboards_variables.html
 summary: Learn how to use dashboard variables.
 ---
-A dashboard variable is a placeholder that allows you to dynamically change the components of a query.
+When you use a dashboard variable, you change that variable in all queries on all charts that use the variable.
+As a result, users can update many charts at once, for example, to change to a different environment or a different customer.
+Developers can set up the variables so users only have to pick items from a list.

-Dashboard variables enable text replacement.
 Wavefront supports three types of dashboard variables:
-* Simple - Maps a single variable to a single value.
-When you change the variable value, it changes in all charts on your dashboard.
+* *Simple* - Maps a single variable to a single value.
+When you change the variable value, all charts on the dashboard that use the variable change accordingly.
-* List - Allows users to select the value of a variable from a list of choices.
+* *List* - Allows users to select the value of a variable from a list of choices.
-* Dynamic - Defines a variable whose set of values are dynamically determined.
+* *Dynamic* - Defines a variable whose set of values is determined dynamically.

 All Wavefront users can select and temporarily alter the value of a dashboard variable.